1891–92 Dumbarton F.C. season: May

 On 4 May the re-run of the protested match against Rangers was played at Boghead.
 An unchanged side apart from Galbraith taking Taylor's place, turned out determined to show that the first game's result had been no fluke.
 A Bell hat-trick contributed towards a 6–0 thrashing – not counting another two ‘goals’ that were disallowed.
 This victory ensured a 100% home league record.

 Three days later, Dumbarton went into their final league game knowing that a draw at Abercorn would be sufficient to win the title outright.
 Taylor was back in his place for the match and while the Abbies led at halftime a Thomson goal made the score 1–1 and this is how it finished.
 Dumbarton champions again!

 On 14 May Dumbarton fielded their second XI to begin their defence of the Greenock Charity Cup against Dykebar at Cappielow.
 The Sons had the greater share of the play and ran out 1–0 winners.

 The following weekend Dumbarton turned out at Ibrox to play Celtic in the semi-final of the Glasgow Charity Cup.
 Dick Hunter of St Mirren guested for the Sons.
 With a strong wind in their favour Dumbarton bossed the first half although it was not until late in the first half that Miller scored the opener.
 In the second half however the Celts took full advantage of the elements– and would gain some revenge for losing the league title by recording a 3–1 win.

 The final game of the season took place on 28 May, with the final of the Greenock Charity Cup against Morton at Cappielow.
 Again a ‘scratch’ side was played with only McLeod and Galbraith of the full team present and a strong Morton side recorded a 4–1 victory.

 It was however not the final game for one of the Dumbarton players as on 30 May, a Scottish League XI played a Scottish Alliance XI, with John Miller being selected to play in the 'League' team, scoring twice in the 4–3 win.

-On the same day Dumbarton Rangers won the county Second XI cup with a 6–3 win over Smithston Hibs.
-With this win the ‘reserves’ matched the ‘big’ team by winning a fourth successive county championship.
+On the same day the Dumbarton Rangers won the county Second XI cup with a 6–3 win over Smithston Hibs.
+With this win the Rangers matched the ‘big’ team by winning a fourth successive county championship.